-We welcome you to our first speaker of the Fall 2014 term, Corinne Moss-Racusin, Ph.D., Assistant Professor of Psychology, Skidmore College.
-Her lecture will be held on October 2, from 12:45 – 1:50 PM in Everest Lounge (Hale House).
-Pizza from Home Style Pizzeria & refreshments will be served.Read More
+We welcome you to our second speaker of the Fall 2014 term, Shane Frederick, Ph.D., Associate Professor of Marketing at Yale School of Management.
+His lecture will be held on Thursday, October 23, from 12:45 – 1:50 pm in the Reamer Auditorium.
+Lunch & refreshments will be served.Read More

 FREUD Online is the Union College Psychology Department’s online research signup system.
 Using this system, you can participate in research studies run by our department to earn course credit (if enrolled in PSY100 or PSY300) or cash.
 Click below to register and learn...Read More

 To provide students with practical experience, the department offers a number of internships that can be completed for independent study credit.
 Recently, students have worked in a center for autistic children, a battered women´s shelter, advertising agencies, biofeedback clinics, employee assistance programs, residential facilities for emotionally disturbed children & a suicide phone line.Read More